 - Run the event (Woo hoo!)

-A. While the entire timeline from idea to receiving funding depends a lot on the planning prior to filling out the application, once started the process usually takes, on average, between 3-4 weeks to complete.
-However, many groups have managed to finish it in 2 weeks with successful planning and scheduling.
+A. While the entire timeline from idea to receiving funding depends a lot on the planning prior to filling out the application, once started, the process usually takes, on average, between three and four weeks to complete.
+However, many groups have managed to finish it in as little as two weeks with intentional and careful planning and scheduling.

-Here is a fun fact – There is no restriction on how early you can request funding.
-If you have a big event in April and you have enough information in November to apply, go ahead and apply and we will set aside your funding early on.
+Here is a fun fact: There is no restriction on how early you can request funding.
+If you have a big event in April and you have enough information in November to apply, go ahead and apply and, if approved, we will set aside your funding early on.

-A. The primary goal for the committee is support events through funding and we make every effort to make sure all groups will get their funding request reviewed 2 – 3 weeks prior to event.
-Therefore, we prioritize applications by event date, not date of submission.
+A. The primary goal for the committee is to support events through funding and we make every effort to make sure all groups will get their funding request reviewed two to three weeks prior to event.
+To achieve this goal, we prioritize applications by event date, not date of submission.
 For example, if Group A applied for funding before Group B, but Group A’s event is two weeks after Group B’s event, then we schedule Group B first.

-Here is a not so fun fact – late applications may be refused.
-If the application for RSO is submitted too close to the event date and cannot get on the agenda with adequate time get your group funding appropriately, you may be asked to push back your event or, worse, be refused funding altogether.
+Here is a not so fun fact: Late applications may be refused.
+If the application is submitted within four weeks of the event date, you may be asked to push back your event or worse, be refused funding altogether.
 The lesson here is do not wait until the last minute!

-Here is a fun fact – not all money on this campus is derived from taxes.
-Money collected from fundraising or from self-sustaining entities (such as Housing and Food Services via RHSA or UW Athletics via the IMA) is not considered state tax and can be spent on food and other consumable items.
-Talk to your SAO adviser to see what other options for funding food, office supplies, and travel are available to you.
+Here is a fun fact: Not all money on this campus is derived from taxes.
+Money collected from fundraising or from self-sustaining entities (such as Housing & Food Services or UW Athletics) is not considered a state tax and can be spent on food and other consumable items.
+Talk to your SAO Adviser to see what other options for funding food and more are available to you.

-A. Special Appropriations funds cannot be used to put on events that are advertised as fundraisers, or where the primary purpose is to raise money, either for the RSO or an external group.
-However, RSOs requesting Special Appropriations funds may donate the proceeds from an event, provided the event’s main purpose is not to raise funds.
+A. Special Appropriations funds cannot be used to put on events that are advertised as fundraisers or where the primary purpose is to raise money, either for the RSO or an external group.

-Email your question to firstname.lastname@example.org or drop by our office, HUB 121, and we will be glad to answer it as soon as possible!
+Email your question to firstname.lastname@example.org or drop by our office in HUB 121 and we will be glad to answer it as soon as possible!